smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

     ![Confirm LINK Transfer](/images/contract-devs/keeper/keeper-confirm-transfer.png)
   * Receive a success message and verify that the funds were added to the Upkeep
     ![Funds Added Successful Message](/images/contract-devs/keeper/keeper-add-funds.png)

+  Note: Funds added to your upkeep will not be availble for use by the Keepers until the minimum number of block confirmations have occur.
+This differs from chain to chain.

 # How Funding Works